arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 - If you get a `403 (Forbidden)` error, make sure the bucket policy allows public reads
 - For cross-origin access to the S3 bucket, we need to enable [[Concepts#Cross-Origin Resource Sharing CORS|CORS]] on the bucket
 	- ![[attachments/Pasted image 20220507175558.png]]
+- To host an S3 static website on a custom domain using Route 53, the bucket name should be the same as your domain or subdomain
+  Ex. for subdomain `portal.tutorialsdojo.com`, the name of the bucket must be `portal.tutorialsdojo.com`

 ## MFA Delete
 - MFA required to